This shows you the differences between two versions of the page.

 | + | ``` | ||

-| + | * WOL is disabled for the pre-installed ROM by default, you can enable it by writing a new value: \\ ```shell | ||
+| + | * WOL is disabled by default in the pre-installed ROM.
+You can enable it: | ||

 | + | kvim2# kbi trigger wol w 1 | ||